 7. Ask if the sitter will be home all day

 If using a site such as Rover.com for drop-off pet sitting, ask if they are a stay-at-homer.
-Maybe your dog is used to being let out every few hours, or maybe your dog gets separation anxiety when he’s alone.
+Maybe your dog is used to being let out every few hours, or maybe your dog gets separation anxiety when they’re alone.
 If so, the schedule of the sitter is definitely something to consider.

 8. Be honest about the condition of your home